ghc-proposals/ghc-proposals/proposals/0000-fine-grained-undecidable.md

 This proposal overlaps in part with [#374](https://github.com/ghc-proposals/ghc-proposals/pull/374) (_DYSFUNCTIONAL per-instance pragma for selective lifting of the coverage condition_).
 Note however that this proposal only concerns with enabling the more liberal conditions.

 There's another level of flexibility in GHC by allowing to use the more liberal Paterson conditions instead of the restrictive conditions in the Report; one could think of also selectively enabling those.
 Given that it seems quite plausible that [`GHC2021`](https://github.com/ghc-proposals/ghc-proposals/pull/380) would get `FlexibleInstances` and `FlexibleContexts` in the default mix, I think we should not go that way.

+Should we also take the chance to reguralize the [`AMBIGUOUS`](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0232-AmbiguousType-pragma.rst) syntax before it is implemented?

 ## Implementation Plan